Hansen caps senior season with Class B singles championship

 People are also reading…

-In the quarterfinals Hansen took on Lexington senior Chayce Nelson and Handy faced off against Seward’s Carl Taylor, a junior.
+In the quarterfinals Hansen took on Lexington senior Chayce Nelson and York’s Schuyler Handy faced off against Seward’s Carl Taylor, a junior.

 Handy defeated Taylor in a two-game series with a pinfall of 341 to 284.
 Hansen rolled past Nelson 418-357.